 The Atlas Lions arrive in 2026 with most of that squad still intact and a brutal Group C draw with France, Germany, and Australia.
 Walid Regragui — the coach who built the 2022 miracle — is reportedly stepping down after Morocco's AFCON 2025 final loss to Senegal, which means a new manager will inherit one of the most cohesive squads on the planet just months before kickoff.

 The fundamentals are still there.
 Hakimi is now the African Footballer of the Year, treble winner with PSG, sixth in the Ballon d'Or.
 Bounou still saves penalties.
-En-Nesyri still rises.
+And Ayoub El Kaabi — the late-blooming Olympiacos striker who left school at 15 to work as a carpenter — has emerged as the new No. 9 after En-Nesyri's surprise omission, bringing AFCON heroics and back-to-back European Golden Boots.
 The diaspora will travel — France, Spain, Belgium, Netherlands, the U.S. — and turn neutral stadiums into something else.
 Morocco at a World Cup is no longer a feel-good story.
 It's a real team.